DreamyStranger/MonoGame-Platformer/README.md

 # ECS-MonoGame
-Implementation of ECS Framework using MonoGame
+Implementation of Siple ECS Framework using MonoGame